 - Once the batteries are removed, dispose of them properly and wash the corrosion off your screwdriver/knife and gloves.

-- Wearing protective gloves, use a soft cloth or paper towel to gently wipe off as much of the dry acid as possible.
-It is best to place this directly into a trash can or onto an old cloth that will not be damaged by the acid.
+- Use a soft cloth or paper towel to gently wipe off as much of the dry corrosion in the battery compartment as possible.
+It is best to place this directly into a trash can or onto an old cloth that you don’t mind being damaged.

-- Moisten a soft cloth with vinegar.
-A mixture of water and baking soda can also be used.
+- Moisten a soft cloth with white vinegar.
+A mixture of four parts water and one part baking soda can also be used.
 Either mixture will work, regardless of the type of batteries you have; they will just work in different ways.
 You can read more about this in the Additional Tips section below.

 - If the areas are small or hard to reach, a cotton swab can be used to reach them more easily.
 Be careful not to allow any drips to enter your device.

-- When the acid is removed, wipe the area with a clean cloth moistened with water.
+- When the corrosion is removed, wipe the area with a clean cloth moistened with water.